avni-salhotra/econome/README-ADK.md

 # Econome ADK Documentation Server

-## Quick Start for Judges
+## 🎉 **WORKING LOCALLY** - Intelligent Documentation Agent

-This is a **Google Agent Development Kit (ADK)** integration that provides an intelligent documentation assistant for the Econome conversation intelligence platform.
+This is a **Google Agent Development Kit (ADK)** integration that provides an intelligent documentation assistant for the Econome conversation intelligence platform. **The agent is now fully functional and working excellently in local development!**

 ### 🚀 One-Command Setup